A Generative Theory of Tonal Music

-This work, which has become a classic in music theory since its publication in 1983, models music understanding from the perspective of cognitive science.
+A classic in music theory since its publication in 1981, this work models music understanding from the perspective of cognitive science.
 The point of departure is a search for a grammar of music with the aid of generative linguistics.
-The theory, which is illustrated with numerous examples from Western classical music, relates the aural surface of a piece to the musical structure unconsciously inferred by the experienced listener.
-From the viewpoint of traditional music theory, it offers many innovations in notation as well as in the substance of rhythmic and reductional theory.
+The theory, which is illustrated with numerous examples from Western classical music, relates the aural surface of a piece to the musical structure unconsiously inferred by the experienced listener.
+From the viewpoint of traditional music theory, it offers many innovations in notatation as well as in the substance of rhythmic and reductional theory.